bluesky/tiled/docs/source/explanations/storage-database.md

 ## Why "partition"?

 A partition is a "chunk" of a single dataset.
-Many datasets may only have a single partition.
+Typically, many datasets may only have a single partition.

 For file-based storage, data is commonly partitioned into files, like